patruff/fargateScaler/README.md

 The aim is to scale an ECS cluster based on the queue size from a Redis (Elasticache) cluster.

+## Running the IaC

+* Clone the repo
+* Install packages (npm install)
+* Update the bin/fargate_scale.ts file with your AWS account and region

-## Infrastructure
+## Infrastructure (not exhaustive)

-Fargate behind an ALB
-Custom Cloudwatch metric to scale on (queue length)

-Elasticache cluster
-Lambda to access the cluster and output metric to Cloudwatch
+Fargate behind an ALB (in 3 different availability zones) Elasticache on EC2 (in one specific availability zone) Custom Cloudwatch metric to scale on (queue size) Lambda to access the Elasticache cluster and output the custom metric to Cloudwatch Interface endpoint that allows the Lambda (in private subnet) to reach out to Cloudwatch

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
+* `git clone`   clone this repo
-* `npm run test`    perform the jest unit tests
+* `npm install`   install all of the packages needed
-* `cdk deploy`      deploy this stack to your default AWS account/region
+* `npx aws-cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
+* `npx aws-cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+* `npx aws-cdk synth`       emits the synthesized CloudFormation template